zentrocdot/sd-webui-aspect_ratios-dd/README.md

 ## Preface

-After writing my first Extension the realisation of the Extension was a little bit mor complcated.
-But it works as expected at the end of the day.
+<p align="justify">After writing my first Extension the realisation of this Extension was a little bit more complicated.
+But it works as expected at the end of the day.</p>

+## Motivation

+<p align="justify">This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.</p>

+<p align="justify">This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.
+The extensions I found did not fulfil their purpose.
+So this is an attempt to provide quick access to suitable Aspect ratios.</p>

 ## Implemented Aspect Ratios